This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 MRSA can stay on surfaces for weeks.
 It is important to keep others safe by doing the following:

-- Clean surfaces daily.
-Items that you use often should be cleaned daily, such as phones, doorknobs, and remote controls.
+- Clean surfaces daily with a disinfectant.
+Follow directions on the label for how to apply the disinfectant.
+Items that you use often should be cleaned daily.
+Examples include kitchen or bathroom counters, phones, doorknobs, and remote controls.
 Clean the shower or bathtub after each use.

 - Wash dishes and silverware in a dishwasher or in hot water.
 Do not share unwashed dishes or silverware with anyone.